Food combining – briefly

 - green and non-starchy vegetables, such as spinach, broccoli, celery, cucumber, kale, radish, parsley, onion, garlic, collard green, chard, asparagus, turnip, dandelion, Brussels sprout, cabbage, and paprika,

 - starchy vegetables, such as beet, carrot, sweet potato, artichoke, pumpkin, some squash, cauliflower, and potato,

-- starches, such as cereals, grains, rice, adzuki beans, most beans, pasta,
+- starches, such as oatmeal, other grains, rice, adzuki beans, most beans, and pasta,

-- proteins, such as egg, sardines, other fish, chicken, turkey, beef, dairy, soybeans (tofu), and
+- proteins, such as eggs, sardines, other fish, chicken, turkey, beef, dairy, soybeans (tofu), and

 - fats, such as pumpkin seeds, almonds, walnuts, flaxseed, olive oil, tahini, and avocado.